samhains/UniversalBackrooms/README.md

 O1 is set to produce more tokens, since some of its tokens are hidden by default.
 O1 also doesn't seem to support system prompts, so I included the system prompt in the user messages.

 ## Recent Updates
-1. Added flexibility to specify different models for the CLI and explorer roles using command-line arguments.
+1. Added flexibility to specify different models for LM1 and LM2 roles using command-line arguments.
-2. Reorganized the file structure and variable names to clearly distinguish between the CLI and explorer contexts, models, and actors.
+2. Reorganized the file structure and variable names to clearly distinguish between the LM1 and LM2 contexts, models, and actors.
-3. Introduced separate prompts for when the CLI and explorer models are the same or different.
+3. Introduced separate prompts for when the LM1 and LM2 models are the same or different.
 4. Updated the handling of system prompts for different model types (Anthropic, GPT-4, and O1).
 5. Improved logging and error handling, especially for the ^C^C termination sequence.
 6. Updated the filename format to include both model names and a timestamp.
-7. Added o1-mini to the list of models.
+7. Implemented logging to folders corresponding to the current LM1 model (e.g., OpusExplorations/, SonnetExplorations/, etc.).
-8. Added templates and flags to specify different templates for the conversation.
+8. Added support for the o1-mini model.

 ## To Run
 ```
-python backrooms.py --cli-model opus --explorer-model sonnet
+python backrooms.py --lm1 opus --lm2 sonnet
-python backrooms.py --cli-model gpt4o --explorer-model o1-preview
+python backrooms.py --lm1 gpt4o --lm2 o1-preview
-python backrooms.py --cli-model sonnet --explorer-model o1-mini --template fugue
 ```

-You can mix and match any combination of models for the CLI and explorer roles:
+You can mix and match any combination of models for the LM1 and LM2 roles:
 - opus
 - sonnet
 - gpt4o